Lyell McEwin Hospital

 Comprehensive surgical services

-Lyell McEwin Hospital will become the major hospital for emergency, complex and multi day surgery in the north and north east.
-The hospital will increase complexity and volume across the current range of surgical services.
+Lyell McEwin Hospital is the major hospital for emergency, complex and multi day surgery in the north and north east.
+The hospital has increased complexity and volume across the range of surgical services.

-Day surgery and other procedures will continue to be available at Lyell McEwin Hospital.
+Day surgery and other procedures continue to be available at Lyell McEwin Hospital.

 Improved services for heart patients

-A new cardiac catheter laboratory will be built at Lyell McEwin Hospital, allowing more local residents with heart conditions to be diagnosed and treated closer to home.
+A new cardiac catheter laboratory has been built at Lyell McEwin Hospital, allowing more local residents with heart conditions to be diagnosed and treated closer to home.